 How long we keep your data

-The Sponsor will keep identifiable information about you for up to one year after the study has finished.
+The Sponsor will keep identifiable information about you for up to one year after the study has finished, unless you are under 18 in which case we have to keep it until you are 21 because of the statute of limitations.
 De-identified data will be retained for up to 25 years, to allow for potential marketing authorisation applications and in line with appropriate legislation.

 How we protect your data